msjimc/TransGBViewer/Guide/MARKERS.md

 ## Selecting the transcript/feature line used to anchor the position of a marker

-Since the order of the transcripts and GenBank, UniProt and IntroProScan features to be changed can be changed (see the [Layout](LAYOUT.md) tab), a marker's position is locked relative to the position of a transcript/feature line.
+Since the order of the transcripts and GenBank, UniProt and IntroProScan features can be changed (see the [Layout](LAYOUT.md) tab), a marker's position is locked relative to the position of a transcript/feature line.
 This line is selected using the second drop-down list, which contains a list of the currently displayed names (blue box in Figure 4).
 Ideally, the marker should be linked to the data line it is annotating.

 ![Figure 4](images/figuremarker3.jpg)